manyando/gondwana-php-api/README.md

 Project auto starts when a new codespace is created.
 Frontend is served from the "public" folder.
-The UI can be accessed from the ports tab in the terminal, by pressing ctrl and click.
+The UI can be accessed from the ports tab in the terminal, in the forwarded address section, by pressing ctrl and click.